-WP Security Audit Log is a comprehensive activity log plugin that keeps a log of every change that happens on your WordPress sites and multisite networks.
+WP Activity Log is a comprehensive activity log plugin that keeps a log of every change that happens on your WordPress sites and multisite networks.
 It is available as a free plugin with additional premium features.

 In this plugin review we are going to highlight the benefits of activity logs on WordPress sites and multisite networks, and also look into the features of this WordPress activity log plugin.

 To try the plugin on your website, you can install the free edition from the WordPress repository.
 If you are interested in the premium features we have teamed up with Robert Abela, the founder of this plugin, to offer you a 15% discount.

 The Benefits of Having Activity Logs on WordPress Sites

 Every online or network service you use has logs.
 When you login to your web host’s panel, or to your web server via SSH or FTPS, or even on your ebanking portal, a record of your action is kept in a log.
 Logs are a fundamental resource for businesses for accountability, reporting, and to better manage and secure all their IT assets.

 And WordPress is no different.
 WordPress started as a simple blogging platform, but nowadays it is a fully blown multi user web application that many businesses depend on.
 Hence why it is important that you keep an activity log on your WordPress site, so you can: